h5bp/Front-end-Developer-Interview-Questions/answers/js-questions.md

 }
 ```

-- Feature inference: infer if a feature is implemented by checking other properties
+- Feature inference: assume a feature is implemented by checking other
+properties.
+It is usually a bad practice, don't do it.

 ```js
 if (MozSmsMessage) {